Drug Overdose Signs and Symptoms

 Overdose Risk Factors

-- Significant physiologic dependence on the drug.
+- Significant physiologic dependence on a drug.

 - Prior overdose(s).